Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 	- Width: 500px
 	- Crop: scale
 	- Auto render in low quality for smaller file size
 	- These transformations dramatically reduce file size.
-Here is an example file size difference between clicking on the original full-size image vs what is rendered on a dog's profile page (from 2.95MB to 21.85kb)
+Here is an example file size difference between clicking on the original full-size image vs what is rendered on a bird's profile page (from 2.95MB to 21.85kb)
 		- [Before transformations](docs/screenshots/trans_before.png)
 		- [After transformations](docs/screenshots/trans_after.png)

 - For the `img_url_card` I wanted images to be a fixed size of 350px x 525px, so I used the transformations `c_fill,g_auto,h_350,w_525,q_auto:low`
 	- Crop is set to fill
 	- `g_auto` = Gravity set to 'auto'.
 The 'gravity' transformation determines which part of an image to focus on and decides where a crop should be made
-	- Setting it to 'auto' leaves Cloudinary's AI decide where to crop the image, which generally focuses on a dog's face.
+	- Setting it to 'auto' leaves Cloudinary's AI decide where to crop the image, which generally focuses on a bird's head.
 An example can be seen here:

 **Without gravity**:
 ![Without gravity](docs/screenshots/without_gravity.png)